-Russians always go through the same historical cycle of 2-3 generations of oppression followed by a revolution that gives them a few years of freedom and chaos.
-During this short period, they seek strong leaders to escape their social chaos and once they have found him, they fall back again in the same pattern of oppression.
-(The revolutions of the Decembrists, 1905/1917 and 1991)
+This explains why Russians repeatedly experience a historical cycle of 2-3 generations of oppression followed by a revolution that grants them a few years of freedom and chaos.
+During this brief period, they seek strong leaders to escape their social chaos, and once they find one, they fall back into the same pattern of oppression.
+This cycle is exemplified by the revolutions of the Decembrists, 1905/1917, and 1991.

-5. Russians refuse to learn anything painful from their past, on the contrary, they constantly idealize it.
+6. Russians refuse to learn anything painful from their past, on the contrary, they constantly idealize it.